Association of Ramaytush Ohlone

 2019-2021

-The ARO is participating in a $6.5 million Bay Area environmental grant.
-The CIEA provides technical assistance for Tribal leadership and Tribal staff to advocate on their own behalf for the benefit of their own people.
-The ARO is currently working with other organizations and agencies, like the San Mateo County Resource Conservation District and the San Francisco Estuary Institute, to identify projects to forward for funding.
+The ARO participated in a $6.5 million Bay Area environmental grant.
+The CIEA provided technical assistance for Tribal leadership and Tribal staff to advocate on their own behalf for the benefit of their own people.
+The ARO partnered with other organizations and agencies, like the San Mateo County Resource Conservation District and the San Francisco Estuary Institute, to identify projects to forward for funding.

 Picture